Cdiehl4/Christian-Portfolio/README.md

 # Password Generator
-This is my Password Generator
+This is my Business Portfolio
 # <Your-Project-Title>
- Password Generator
+ Christian Portfolio
 ## Description
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 - What was your motivation?